Yellow River or Huang He River the Cultural Symbol Across Time and Space — History, Facts, and Symbolic Meanings

 Since the Neolithic era, the Yellow River had formed many rich lands that are suitable for people to cultivate crops and has been nurturing and irrigating vast farmland in this drainage area for thousands of years.

-Hence, Chinese civilization had been an agricultural civilization until 1957.
+Hence, the Chinese civilization had been an agricultural civilization until 1957.

-Farmlands on Basin of Yellow River in Shanxi Province, Photo by Dang Yongli.
+Farmlands on Basin in Shanxi Province, Photo by Dang Yongli.

 Centralization of Authority

 Since then, centralization and collectivism became important elements of Chinese culture.

 Flood Discharge of Longyangxia Dam, Photo by Li Junbo.

 Formation of Ancient Chinese Culture

-The earliest cities, kingdoms, characters, bronze wares, calendars, ritual systems, and traditions of China were all formed and developed in the Yellow River basin, which made it the cradle of Chinese civilization.
+The earliest cities, kingdoms, characters, bronze wares, calendars, ritual systems, and traditions of China were all formed and developed in the Yellow River basin, especially the North China Plain (Huabei Pingyuan) which made it the cradle of Chinese civilization.

 Harmony and Balance between Obeying and Fighting the Nature

-As the Mother River, Yellow River is called "China's Sorrow", for its frequent floods and catastrophic destruction to people throughout history.
+As the Mother River, the Yellow River is called "China's Sorrow", for its frequent floods and catastrophic destruction to people throughout history.

 Laoniu Bay in Shanxi Province and Inner Mongolia, Photo by Chang Guojun.

 Features and Cultural Symbolizes of Yellow River in Ancient Chinese Poems.